 On February 4, 2002, the President submitted the FY2003 budget request to the Congress.
-The L-HHS-ED request is \$130.7 billion for discretionary programs; the comparable FY2002 amount was \$128.1 billion, enacted primarily through P.L.
+The L-HHS-ED request is \$130.7 billion in discretionary funds; the comparable FY2002 amount was \$128.1 billion, enacted primarily through P.L.
 107-116.
-An FY2003 L-HHS-ED bill was introduced as H.R.
-246 on January 8, 2003, without committee markup; a Senate bill, S. 2766, was reported on July 22, 2002.
+An FY2003 L-HHS-ED bill was introduced in the House as H.R.
+246 on January 8, 2003, without committee markup.
+The Senate passed H.J.Res.
+2 as an omnibus appropriations bill on January 23, 2003, with an across-the-board offset.
 A series of continuing resolutions has been providing interim FY2003 appropriations.

-- U.S. Department of Labor (DOL): DOL discretionary appropriations were \$12.0 billion in FY2002; \$11.5 billion is requested for FY2003.
-A decrease of \$0.5 billion is requested for job training programs under the Workforce Investment Act. - U.S. Department of Health and Human Services (DHHS): DHHS discretionary appropriations were \$56.9 billion in FY2002; \$59.5 billion is requested for FY2003.
+Department of Labor (DOL): DOL discretionary appropriations were \$12.0 billion in FY2002; \$11.5 billion is requested for FY2003.
+A decrease of \$0.5 billion is requested for job training programs under the Workforce Investment Act.

+Department of Health and Human Services (HHS): HHS discretionary appropriations were \$56.9 billion in FY2002; \$59.5 billion is requested for FY2003.
 Increases are requested of \$3.8 billion for the National Institutes of Health, \$130 million for Head Start, and \$130 million for Safe and Stable Families.
 An initial \$184 million is requested for the Health Facilities Construction Consolidation Initiative.
 A decrease of \$368 million is proposed for Health Professions, \$390 million less for the Centers for Disease Control and Prevention, \$300 million less for the Low-Income Home Energy Assistance Program, and \$366 million less for the Public Health and Social Service Emergency Fund.
-The request would eliminate the \$312 million Health Care and Other Facilities program. - U.S. Department of Education (ED): ED discretionary appropriations were \$49.9 billion in FY2002; \$50.3 billion is proposed for FY2003.
+The request would eliminate the \$312 million Health Care and Other Facilities program.

+Department of Education (ED): ED discretionary appropriations were \$49.9 billion in FY2002; \$50.3 billion is proposed for FY2003.
 Increases are requested of \$1.0 billion each for Title I Part A Grants to Local Educational Agencies and for Individuals with Disabilities Education Act (IDEA) Part B Grants to States.
 After enactment of a \$1.0 billion FY2002 supplemental, Pell Grants would be decreased by \$0.5 billion.
-A \$100 million increase is requested for Reading First.
-A Charter Schools Facilities Initiative would be funded at \$100 million.
 Decreases would include the elimination of the \$163 million Rural Schools program, \$749 million less for Fund for the Improvement of Education (FIE), and \$142 million less for the Fund for the Improvement of Postsecondary Education (FIPSE).